Kingsgrove

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Kingsgrove's income level is slightly above average nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Kingsgrove is $50,225 and the average income stands at $68,694.
-In comparison, Greater Sydney's median income is $60,817 and average income is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Kingsgrove would be approximately $54,675 (median) and $74,780 (average) as of September 2025.
-Census data reveals household income ranks at the 59th percentile with a weekly income of $1,898, while personal income sits at the 31st percentile.
-Distribution data shows 28.6% of Kingsgrove's population (3,907 individuals) fall within the $1,500 - $2,999 income range, mirroring the metropolitan region where 30.9% occupy this bracket.
-High housing costs consume 16.8% of income, though strong earnings still place disposable income at the 58th percentile and the area's SEIFA income ranking places it in the 7th decile.
+The suburb of Kingsgrove had a median income among taxpayers of $50,225 and an average income of $68,694 in the financial year 2023.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003 for the same period.
+Based on Wage Price Index growth from June 2023 to September 2025 (an increase of 8.86%), estimated incomes would be approximately $54,675 (median) and $74,780 (average) as of September 2025.
+According to the Census, household income ranks at the 59th percentile ($1,898 weekly), while personal income sits at the 31st percentile.
+Income distribution shows that 28.6% of Kingsgrove's population falls within the $1,500 - $2,999 range (3,907 individuals), similar to the metropolitan region where 30.9% occupy this bracket.
+High housing costs consume 16.8% of income.
+Despite this, disposable income ranks at the 58th percentile.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income